ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 - Since new cards are placed onto the horizon above cards already there, when the horizon cards resolve, cards most recently added to the horizon zone will resolve before cards added to the horizon at an earlier point in time.
 ---
 ## Speed
 The speed of a card is indicated in the top left in italicized text.
+It determines when you can play your cards, and which cards you can react to your opponent playing.
 Below is the full list of different speeds and what they mean.

 - Slow speed cards cannot be played during combat, and cannot be played while there are other cards/effects already in the horizon.
 - Fast speed cards can be played during combat, and can be played while there are other cards/effects already in the horizon.
 - Burst speed - If you play a burst speed card/action, it resolves immediately as you play it and you remain the active player and can continue playing cards.
 All burst speed cards and effects are always placed above and resolved before any fast or slow speed effects.
 No player can take actions while they are in the horizon, and they do not affect which player is or becomes the active player.

 ### Playing Multiple Cards at Once
-You may commit multiple fast/slow speed cards to the horizon at once, although speed rules still apply, and you must choose an order for the cards to be placed into the horizon.
+If you want to play more than one card at a time, you may commit multiple fast/slow speed cards to the horizon at once, although speed rules still apply, and you must choose an order for the cards to be placed into the horizon.
 - When doing this, if there are no cards already in the horizon, you are able to play a slow speed card as the bottom card, and commit fast speed cards along with it on top of it (the slow speed card must always be on the bottom though, as slow speed cards cannot be played when there are other cards on the horizon).
 - When committing multiple cards at once, cards committed lower on the horizon are legal targets for cards committed higher on the horizon (but not vice-versa).
 - If you would like to guarantee putting multiple cards onto the horizon, commit them all at once, because once you commit your cards, if your opponent chooses not to react, all cards on the horizon will resolve.